Know Your Rights

 - A Lawful Permanent Resident who reenters after being out of the U.S. for at least 180 consecutive days

-- Starting October 15, 2019, under the new rule, the public charge test will also apply when someone is applying for extension of stay or to change current visa.
+- Under the new rule, the public charge test will also apply when someone is applying for extension of stay or to change current visa.

 People in the U.S. for humanitarian reasons (such as refugees, asylees and T or U visa holders) are not subject to the Public Charge test.
 Also, the Public Charge test does not apply to immigrants applying for U.S. citizenship.